home-assistant/developers.home-assistant/docs/review-process.md

 4. **Revisit, tweak, and tune to perfection.**
    Sometimes, looking back at your own code a little later teaches you new things and help you spot imperfections or issues yourself.
-While waiting for it is always the perfect time to ensure your PR is as good as it can be.
+While waiting for review it is always the perfect time to ensure your PR is as good as it can be.

 5. **Help out reviewing the queue.**
-   The best way to help speeding up the review process is by helping out with the review process!
+   The best way to help speed up the review process is by helping out with the review process!
 Any review work you pick up contributes to speeding up the review process for everyone.
 Besides, someone else might notice your reviews and return the favor.